tensorflow/docs/site/en/api_docs/python/tf/contrib/training/HParams.md

 parse(values)
 ```

-Override hyperparameter values, parsing new values from a string.
+Override existing hyperparameter values, parsing new values from a string.

 See parse_values for more detail on the allowed format for values.

 #### Args:

 * <b>`values`</b>: String.
-Comma separated list of `name=value` pairs where
+Comma separated list of `name=value` pairs where 'value'
-    'value' must follow the syntax described above.
+  must follow the syntax described above.

 #### Returns: